neoncrypto/fam_detailing/index.md

 <h2 id="family-friends-service-pricing" style="font-size: 1.5em;">💵 Family & Friends Promotion</h2>

+We are once again asking for your help.
+This time, it's to launch a startup.

+**For a limited time** we are offering our services at a **drastically reduced price**!

+Take a look at our discounted pricing model and compare to some averages in New Hampshire!

 <h3 id="pricing" style="font-size: 1.2em;">💲Pricing</h3>

 | Service         | Car           | SUV           | Truck (2dr)   | Truck (4dr)   |